moso/flexgrid/README.md

 No more floats!
 Regular grid layout is based on both block and inline flow directions, however, the flexbox (or just flex) layout is based on "flex-flow directions".
 Thus `float` and `clear` have no effect.
 Using `float` causes the `display`-property to compute to `block`.
 Using `flexbox` also means less JavaScript!
 Everything is, of course, responsive and stacks perfectly.

 **Please note:** Flexbox is only partially supported by IE10.
 Any IE-version lower than 10 does not support flexbox.
-However, Flexgrid has many fallbacks included, so IE11 is safe.
+However, Flexgrid has many fallbacks included, so IE11 should be safe.
 More info [here].

 Flexgrid is an integral part of the upcoming [Nano Framework](https://github.com/getnano/nano-framework), where Flexgrid is the standard grid-system and provides a stable flexbox skeleton.